hungngocphat01/hungngocphat01.github.io/content/posts/202508-data-at-rest-encryption-nas/index.md

 2. Simplifying the setup: enter the passphrase manually once on system startup and share the drive over another protocol.

     This still ensures data is safe at-rest, but the container does not automatically lock after use.
 {{< /admonition >}}

+To use it on the native file browser, check out [osxfuse/sshfs](https://github.com/osxfuse/sshfs) for macOS and [winfsp/sshfs-win](https://github.com/winfsp/sshfs-win) for Windows.

+{{< figure src="win-sshfs.jpg" width=50 caption="Look at that.
+A remote LUKS volume identified as a local disk on Windows" >}}

 ## 8. Further reading